readthedocs/sphinx_rtd_theme/docs/development.rst

 Unsupported browser/operating system combinations include:

-Internet Explorer (any OS, versions <=10)
-    **Unsupported.** IE11 is the last partially supported version.
-We do no testing on prior versions.

-Internet Explorer (any OS, version 11)
+Internet Explorer (any OS, any version)
-    We currently only partially support IE11, and only test for major bugs.
-    Support will be removed in the :ref:`roadmap-release-3.0.0` release.
+    Support was removed in the :ref:`roadmap-release-3.0.0` release.

 Opera (any OS, any version)
     **Community support only.** We do not receive enough traffic with this